samddrell/Real-to-Sim-Object-Scanning-Pipeline/README.md

     - This step extracts camera data that is crucial to nerf training
     - Produces a "transform.json" file that contains camera information for each image.
     - Will leave out photos it deems bad.
 A Good original photo sample set is crucial to ensure that each image is included.
-    - To run COLMAP, run the following commands:
+    - To run COLMAP, run the following commands.
+Of course, customize file paths.

 ```
 C:\isaac-sim\python.bat src\prepare_colmap_scene.py `